 Repeat the capacitive sensor diagnostic, while avoiding the disturbances above.
 Go to Maintenance > Diagnostics > Capacitive sensor diagnostic

-If the printer reports "interference on the signal" consistently and you encounter frequent issues with active leveling, please contact support by raising a support request above.
+If the printer reports "interference on the signal" consistently and you encounter frequent issues with active leveling, please contact support.